Bigraded notions of formality and Aeppli-Bott-Chern-Massey products: Introduction

 \section{Introduction}

 From an early stage in the development of rational homotopy theory, there have been fruitful interactions with complex geometry: Deligne--Griffiths--Morgan--Sullivan famously proved that all compact K\"ahler manifolds are rationally formal \cite{DGMS75}, \cite{Su77}.
 Neisendorfer--Taylor adapted the notions of models and formality to the holomorphic category \cite{NT78} while giving some preference to the antiholomorphic differential $\delbar$ as necessitated by analogy to a singly-graded theory.
-In this article, we continue this adaptation by introducing notions of formality (and obstructions thereof) for bigraded bidifferential algebras which are symmetric in the two differentials.\footnote{The notion of models in this setup will be developed further in a forthcoming article by the second-named author.} This yields new complex-geometric invariants with a homotopy-theoretic flavor.
+Naturally, the question arises whether one can build a more symmetric theory which treats both differentials on equal footing.

+The first hints that such a theory may be possible and meaningful arose in the works of Angella--Tomassini \cite{AT15}, where an ad-hoc definition of new, symmetric Massey like triple products was given.
+These use genuinely new cohomological invariants of bicomplexes not defined for simple complexes, namely the input classes live in Bott-Chern cohomology and the output is an Aeppli-cohomology class.
+This left open two natural questions:

+\begin{enumerate} \item How can one generalize the definition of the triple products to an arbitrary number of inputs? \item What is the homotopy--theoretic notion of formality that is obstructed by these products? \end{enumerate} In this article we answer the above questions, thereby giving new holomorphic invariants of complex manifolds with a homotopy--theoretic flavor.

-Two genuinely new cohomological invariants that arise when passing from simple complexes to double complexes -- the Bott--Chern cohomology, forming an algebra, and the Aeppli cohomology, which is a module over the former -- allow one to consider new, symmetric, Massey-like triple products, introduced by Angella--Tomassini in \cite{AT15}.
-Generalizing these in a different direction than that taken by Tardini \cite[\textsection 4.4]{Ta17}, we identify these Aeppli--Bott--Chern--Massey (ABC--Massey) triple products as one member of a sequence of higher ABC--Massey products, employing a relevant chain complex studied by Schweitzer and guided by a general framework for defining Massey--like products developed by Massey himself in the 1950's.
+First, we identify the Aeppli--Bott--Chern--Massey (ABC--Massey) triple products as one member of a sequence of higher ABC--Massey products, employing a chain complex studied by Schweitzer and guided by a general framework for defining Massey--like products developed by Massey himself in the 1950's.
 In this framework, the ABC--Massey triple products studied in \cite{AT15} can be thought of as associated to a 1--simplex, while the quadruple, quintuple, etc. products are associated to higher-dimensional simplices.
-The Massey products defined directly in terms of this spectral sequence construction are (in principle) basepoint-dependent.
-They differ from the basepoint-independent ``ad hoc'' constructions one usually encounters (also introduced by Massey) but can be used as a guide to defining basepoint independent ad hoc products.
-We illustrate this for the quadruple ABC--Massey products.